AP Computer Science Principles (AP CSP) is unique from other AP courses and exams in a number of ways, which impacts your role as an AP coordinator.

-Accommodations are available for the AP CSP end-of-course exam for students who have been approved for testing accommodations by the College Board Services for Students with Disabilities (SSD) office.
+Accommodations are available for the AP CSP End-of-Course Exam for students who have been approved for testing accommodations by College Board’s Services for Students with Disabilities (SSD) office.
 Typical accommodations include braille and large-print exams, extended time, use of a computer for essays (in applicable AP courses), and extra breaks.
-These are not the only accommodations available—the College Board will consider all requests for students with documented disabilities.
+These are not the only accommodations available—College Board will consider all requests for students with documented disabilities.

 AP and SSD coordinators are responsible for ensuring that the correct accommodations are in place every time students with approved accommodations take a College Board exam, including AP CSP.
 Find out more.

-The AP Digital Portfolio conforms to the Web Content Accessibility Guidelines (WCAG) 2.0 (Level A and AA success criteria) and is compatible with screen readers like JAWS in browsers like IE and Firefox.
+The AP Digital Portfolio conforms to the Web Content Accessibility Guidelines (WCAG) 2.0 (Level A and AA success criteria) and is compatible with screen readers like JAWS in browsers like Internet Explorer and Firefox.

 Important Tasks and Timelines

 - The AP Digital Portfolio system opens this month.
 Teachers who complete the AP Course Audit for AP CSP will have access to the AP Digital Portfolio to create online classrooms and enroll their students.

 - April 30, 11:59 p.m.
 ET is the deadline for students to complete all required tasks for final submission of the through-course assessment in the AP Digital Portfolio.